 Either party in a small claims court case can request a jury trial and have the case transferred to the district justice court.
 Certain jurisdictions in PA may not allow jury trials for small claims cases except on appeal.

 If you have a question about your small claims case, please seek legal assistance.
-At the SMA Law Group, we are ready to help.
+At the SMT Legal, we are ready to help.
 You can contact us for a free consultation by clicking here or calling 1-888-976-2529.